sublimelsp/LSP-clangd/README.md

 C++ support for Sublime's LSP plugin provided through clangd.

 ## Installation
-    - Install LSP and LSP-clangd from package control
+    - Install LSP and LSP-clangd from Package Control
     - Install clangd using your package manager or let this plugin install clangd for you

 ## Usage